-According to U.S. Census data, the minority population is growing each year.
+The U.S. Census utilizes a variety of ways to measure diversity.
+One approach is the diversity index, which is a calculation that "tells us how likely two people chosen at random will be from a different race and ethnicity groups" [17].
+The index ranges from 0 to 100, with 0 signifying a lack of diversity and 100 indicating greater diversity.
+The diversity index for the total population in the United States in 2020 was 61.1%, which means there is 61.1% chance that any two people chosen at random were from different racial or ethnic groups [17].
+In 2010, the national diversity index was 54.9%, indicating that diversity increased over the past decade.
 By 2044, more than half of the U.S. population will identify as a racial minority [10].
 This group is also a young population.
-In 2019, the majority of Americans 16 years and younger are racial minorities [17].
 By 2060, the minority population is expected to increase to 241 million, with the Hispanic population growing by 142%, the Asian population by 116%, and African American population by 50% [5].

 Hawaii, New Mexico, California, the District of Columbia, and Texas are regions in the United States that consist of a "majority-minority," meaning that more than half of the areas' populations consist of individuals who are an ethnicity other than non-Hispanic white [6].
+In California and Texas, the diversity index among those 35 to 44 years of age is 69.9% and 68%, respectively [17].
 With the increase of immigration and the slower birth rate in white families, it is anticipated that the United States is rapidly moving toward becoming a majority minority [6].
-In 2017, 58.6 million Americans identified as Hispanic, and this group accounted for more than half of the total growth in U.S. population between 2016 and 2017 [15].
+The Hispanic or Latino population are expected to increase from 19.1% in 2022 to 26.9% in 2060 [21].